singh-man/books/crackingTheCoding/11_testing.md

 There are two mistakes in this code.

 First, note that an unsigned  int is, by definition, always greater than or equal to zero.
-The for loop condi­tion will therefore always be true, and it will loop infinitely.
+The for loop condition will therefore always be true, and it will loop infinitely.

 The correct code to print all numbers from 100 to 1, is i > 0.
 If we truly wanted to print zero, we could add an additional printf statement after the for loop.
 ```